 This section presents MATLAB simulations of the three protocols under various DoS attack scenarios.
-All group members constantly have messages to send, and we track the propagation of one of these messages, M, from its source.
-Each process receives messages from at most F = 4 other processes each round (disregarding pull-replies).
+Only one of the group members is a source, with respect to the examined data message M. However, all the group members constantly have messages to send, even if they do not possess M. Each process receives messages from at most F = 4 other processes each round (disregarding pull-replies).
 If more than F processes try to access this process's incoming channels, a random F-sized subset of them is chosen.
 We consider a link-loss probability of 0.01 on all links and a fan-out of F = 4.
 Rounds are synchronized among all processes.
-Each data point is averaged over 1000 runs, where in each run the number of rounds it takes the message to reach 99% of the processes is measured.
+Each data point is averaged over 1000 runs.

-In Section VII-A we consider situations with no DoS attack (either no failures or only crash failures), and validate known results about gossip protocols.
-We continue in Sections VII-B and VII-C by measuring the effect of DoS attacks on the system.
-In these studies, we assume that 10% of the processes have crashed when the system started (we assume that no failure detectors are being used), and that the DoS attack is launched from outside the system.
-Since we do not assume that nodes can detect that their gossip partners are down, assuming that nodes crash right when the system starts has no special effect on the results.
-If nodes crash later on, the system will operate as usual until the processes crash.
-After that, the system will operate as analyzed with processes that have crashed right from the start.
+In Section 7.1 we consider situations with no DoS attack (either no failures or only crash failures), and validae known results about gossip protocols.
+We continue in Sections 7.2 and 7.3 by measuring the effect of DoS attacks on the system.
+In these studies, we assume that 10% of the processes are controlled by the adversary, perform a DoS attack on some correct processes, and do not propagate any valid messages.
+It is important to realize that the attacking processes do not attack each other, but the correct processes may choose to gossip with these malicious processes.
+In that case, the gossiped messages will be simply discarded by the attacking processes.
+We note that, according to our model, malicious group members performing a DoS attack are equivalent to group members suffering crash failures, and an externally-sourced DoS attack of the same strength.
+As Figure 2(b) shows, the protocols are highly robust to crash failures.
+Thus, controlling more group members does not grant the adversary with a significant advantage.
 We measure the propagation times to the correct processes, both attacked and non-attacked.
-In Section VII-B we measure the impact of targeted DoS attacks, and in Section VII-C we examine fixed strength attacks and adversary strategies.
+In Section 7.2 we measure the impact of targeted DoS attacks, and in Section 7.3 we examine fixed strength attacks and adversary strategies.

-A. Validating Known Results
+7.1 Validating Known Results